ohMorrissey/sepiida-II/README.md

 Plug the SD card into the Pi and power on.

-Once the Pi has loaded, enter the username and password, both are ubuntu
+Once the Pi has loaded, enter the username and password, both are ubuntu.
 ```
 user: ubuntu
 password:ubuntu